PMS & Cramping

 - On extremely rare occasions, I may prescribe bioidentical hormones for PMS and cramping.
 Most of the time this isn’t necessary but it will get the job done, and with far fewer side effects than those sometimes encountered with certain birth control pills.

-I love seeing patients for PMS and cramping because it’s usually a fairly quick and easy fix.
 Are you ready to reclaim a week or two out of every month of your life?
 Make an appointment today!